ClosedScholarship25/26 - Stream C

 Screen NSW · Australia

 The Crew Development Program offers intensive training and paid production placements with mentorship for New South Wales entry-level and mid-career screen crew from underrepresented backgrounds.
-Stream C focuses on costume and art departments, with an additional bursary of up to $500 available for accessibility and travel costs for eligible applicants.
+Stream C supports costume and art department practitioners, with an additional bursary of up to $500 for eligible accessibility or travel costs.

 Funding